Kunone/Algo-Sort/README.md

 # Algo-Sort
-To review some sort algorithms
+To review some sort algorithms.

 Included:
-Main.cs: app entry to test sort algos.
+1. Main.cs: Entry to test

-one algo per file
+2. one algo per file

+To do:
+1. Shuffle
+2. Merge
+3. Merge inplace